Sammy at Welcome Center

 after completing the AB540 exemption request.

-No, however, students are required to fill out a FAFSA or CADAA application to determine eligibility.
+Students are required to fill out a FAFSA or CADAA application to determine eligibility.

 This program's two year time period starts at the time that the student attends classes at Cabrillo and can not be paused.
 However, students are able to take a semester off and still be awarded when they return, if they are still with in the two year period.